 If you own a business, you probably understand how important branding is for the success of your company.
-Although branding, originally, was a way to tell one person’s cattle from another, nowadays, a brand refers to the identity, or the personality of a product, a company, a service, or even an individual.
+Although branding was originally a way to tell one person’s cattle from another, nowadays, a “brand” refers to the identity, or the personality of a product, a company, a service, or even an individual.

-The American Marketing Association defines brand as the “name, term, design, symbol, or any other feature that identifies one seller’s goods or services as distinct from those of other sellers.”
+The American Marketing Association defines a brand as the “name, term, design, symbol, or any other feature that identifies one seller’s goods or services as distinct from those of other sellers.”

 The goal for most businesses is to develop their brand into something that becomes familiar to customers and something that generates positive feelings.
 What can be branded?
 Names of businesses, associated logos, taglines, slogans, names of products, and even product shapes, sounds, smells, and colors can be part of your brand.

 Oftentimes, a person will come to me looking to register a trademark that they think comprehensively and accurately describes their business.
 But, often the trademark is really just a description of the business, albeit a “fancy” or a “trendy” version.
 Applications for descriptive marks of this type are routinely rejected for registration on the Principal Register by the United States Patent and Trademark Office (USPTO).

 A mark is considered merely descriptive if it describes an ingredient, quality, characteristic, function, feature, purpose, or use of the specified goods or services.
 Similarly, a mark is considered merely descriptive if it immediately conveys knowledge of a quality, feature, function, or characteristic of an applicant’s goods or services.
 The determination of whether a mark is merely descriptive must be made in relation to the goods or services for which registration is sought, not in the abstract.
 This requires consideration of the context in which the mark is used, or intended to be used, in connection with those goods/services, and the possible significance that the mark would have to the average purchaser of the goods or services in the marketplace. (§1209.01(b); case citations removed)